All Episodes

 And the rest of it is Hollywood types.

-And I, your host, in the top ten, most influential people in America.
+And I, your host, in the top ten most influential people in America.

-Greetings, my that's that's another reason why they hate me.
+That's another reason why they hate me.

-Anyway, it's open line Friday, folks, and that means that when we go to the phones, you get to talk about whatever you want.
+Anyway, it's Open Line Friday, folks, and that means that when we go to the phones, you get to talk about whatever you want.

 It doesn't have to be the issues of the day.